ProgrammingParadox/ProgrammingParadox/README.md

 - Create a parser (Then a programming language!)

 #### Programming experiance:
-Been programming since the end of 2nd grade, haven't stopped since!
+Been programming for ~7 years!